 13.8 Observe for the Babinski reflex while firmly stroking the lateral aspect of the sole of the foot.
 The infant should demonstrate symmetric splaying of toes and dorsiflexion of the great toe.
 This reflex appears at 38 weeks gestation and disappears around 9 months.

-14. Describepalsy (Table 2).

-palsy (Table 2).

-14. Describe the quality and symmetry of upper extremity movements and check for presence of clinical findings suggestive of brachial plexus injury.
-The brachial plexus is the network of nerves that sends signals from the spine to the shoulder, arm, and hand.
-Injury to the brachial plexus is a result of stretching these nerves, which leads to loss or decreased movement of the arm and abnormal arm/hand positioning.
-Many instances of brachial plexus injury are associated with large-for-gestational-age infants and/or associated complications of the labor and delivery process.
-There are two types of brachial plexus injuries: proximal injury, called Erb’s palsy and distal injury, referred to as Klumpke’s palsy.
+14. Observe for the quality and symmetry of upper extremity movements, and check for the presence of clinical findings suggestive of brachial plexus injury.

-14.1 Observe for abnormalities suggestive of Erb’s Palsy with upper arm adduction and internal rotation with forearm extension.
-There may also be the presence of forearm pronation and wrist/finger flexion (known as “waiter’s tip”), absent biceps reflex, and intact palmar grasp.

-14.2 Observe for abnormalities suggestive of Klumpke’s Palsy with presence of isolated hand paralysis, Horner’s syndrome (ptosis (drooping of the eyelid), miosis (pupil constriction), anhydrosis (decreased sweating of the face on the same side as the injury), and absent biceps, grasp, and Moro reflexes.
+14.1 Observe for abnormalities suggestive of Erb’s palsy (Table 2).

+14.2 Observe for abnormalities suggestive of Klumpke’s palsy (Table 2).

 15. Perform the cranial nerve (CN) examination as indicated for the newborn infant.
 There are twelve cranial nerves that emerge from the brain and brainstem (Table 1).
 Two of the cranial nerves are generally not tested in the newborn infant as it is difficult to elicit a response to smell (CN I) and to assess function of the sternocleidomastoid muscle in the newborn (CN XI).
 The remainder of the cranial nerves can be assessed.

 15.1 Doll’s Eye Test: Rotate the infants head from side to side and observe eye movements (CN III, IV, and VI) (Figure 2).